stevennus-lab/JLL-Market-Insights-Data-Driven-Pricing-Analysis/README.md

 ## Business recommendations for JLL

-**District-tiered pricing.** District accounts for the largest, most consistent price gaps in both models.
+**1. District-tiered pricing.** District accounts for the largest, most consistent price gaps in both models.
 A tiered pricing framework anchored on distance-from-Xihu-equivalent discounts (Xihu the ceiling, Fuyang and Linan the floor) would give agents a defensible, data-backed starting point for listings rather than relying on comparables alone.

-**Lead with bathrooms, bedrooms, and elevator access in listings.** These are the property-level features with the largest, most reliable positive effects on price and are directly actionable in how listings are marketed and staged.
+**2. Lead with bathrooms, bedrooms, and elevator access in listings.** These are the property-level features with the largest, most reliable positive effects on price and are directly actionable in how listings are marketed and staged.

-**Use OLS for client-facing pricing conversations, Random Forest for internal accuracy.** OLS gives agents a coefficient they can explain to a client ("this district costs you ¥X relative to the baseline"), while the Random Forest (R² of 0.77-0.82) can serve as JLL's internal estimator for day-to-day valuation.
+**3. Use OLS for client-facing pricing conversations, Random Forest for internal accuracy.** OLS gives agents a coefficient they can explain to a client ("this district costs you ¥X relative to the baseline"), while the Random Forest (R² of 0.77-0.82) can serve as JLL's internal estimator for day-to-day valuation.

-**Don't lead marketing on renovation level.** Contrary to intuition, renovation grade isn't a statistically significant price driver once location and property characteristics are accounted for.
+**4. Don't lead marketing on renovation level.** Contrary to intuition, renovation grade isn't a statistically significant price driver once location and property characteristics are accounted for.
 Marketing spend is better directed at district positioning and core property features than renovation narratives.